- Personal Finance»

 - FTW Transcriber

 - ViewScribe (plug-in for Windows Media Player)

 Pay for general transcription usually ranges from $10 to $60 per audio hour.
 As mentioned previously, the average transcriptionist types a minimum of 15 minutes of audio per hour, so on average it takes about four hours to transcribe one hour of audio plus proofing, research, editing, and re-listening to difficult parts of the audio.
 You won't get rich doing transcription, but if you are smart, talented, focused, disciplined, detail-oriented, love learning new things, and don't mind typing for hours on end, you can make good extra money doing transcription from home.

 One way you can get started is by applying to the companies listed above.
 The majority of these companies require experience.
 If you have little to no experience, you may want to get your feet wet by accepting assignments on Guru or Upwork.
 Be honest about your capabilities and only bid on projects that fit with your skills and knowledge.
 Do not state in your profile that you have skills and experience that you do not possess.
 If you accept a project, do not back out of it.
 Do the best job you can and proofread your work before submission.
 This will ensure that you get a good rating which will help you get more projects and make more money.
 Remember, you work for the client, not for yourself, so be sure to do exactly what the client asks when the client asks you to do it.

 General transcription is not for everyone, but it is a good opportunity for stay-at-home moms, retirees, and disabled individuals to make extra money.
 However, as previously discussed, it is a lot tougher than most people think.
 It is not an "easy money" job.
 It's not simple typing.
 It's not brainless work.
 You must have skills, talent, and professionalism.
-Just because it's a work-from-home job doesn't mean it's not a job.
-It is a real job that requires real skills.
+Just because it's a work-from-home job doesn't mean it's not a real job.
+It is a real job that requires real skills and real discipline.

 © 2014 transcriptionjobs